Non-Toxic And Sustainable Sunscreens

 The sun is our primary energy source on this planet.
 There would be no life as we know it without it.
 We need Vitamin D from the sun to feel good, healthy and to grow bones and muscles.
 A deficiency can even cause depression, especially in the winter.

-10-15 minuted a day (without sunscreen) is enough for the body to make Vitamin D. You obviously don’t want to spend hours and hours baking in the sun as your skin can burn (no good), sun rays age your skin and cause wrinkles and the worst case cancer.
+Depending on your skin type, 10-20 minutes a day (without sunscreen) are enough for the body to make Vitamin D. You obviously don’t want to spend hours and hours baking in the sun as your skin can burn (no good), sun rays age your skin and cause wrinkles and the worst case cancer.

 When it comes to sunscreen you have to choose wisely.
 Standard sunscreens contain a chemical filter and therefore lots of chemicals.
 Chemical sunscreens penetrate into the skin and absorb UV rays.
 Chemicals get absorbed into the skin and into your bloodstream.
 Some filters even trigger a reaction when they come into contact with the sun and cause free radicals, which can be very harmful.
 Stay away from sunscreens containing oxybenzone, avobenzone, benzophenone and octylmethoxycinnamate.

 Oxybenzone is linked to endocrine disruption, organ system toxicity, contact allergies, and photoallergies, meaning exposure to light is required to generate an allergic response.